 2 cups beef stock

-- Preheat oven to 350 degrees F with a rack in the lower part of the oven.
+- Preheat oven to 350 degrees F with a rack in the lower part of the oven OR simmer stew on the stove top

 - Trim off the fat and divide roast into 3 to 4 inch wide sections